 Unclear navigation on a website is one of the biggest pet peeves for any internet user.
 If the user experience on your website is sub-par and not clear to the average joe that’s probably why you’re not capturing many leads.

 When the navigation process on your website is user-friendly and understandable it saves visitors from bouts of anger and frustration.
-It also makes your services and products easier to find for a potential customer.
+It also makes your services and products easier to find for a potential customers.
 Avoid multiple layers and drop downs in your navigation, complicated and cryptic navigation structures are a major contributor to user drop-off.

 All of the above advice will help you to make your website suck less and gain more quality leads, and by extension potential customers.